jveilleux/FarmFreshWeb/producer-faqs.md

 #### I'm thinking of setting up an online store to sell my products which I usually sell through farmers markets, would the FFW be suitable?

-A FFW online store is a good addition for producers who are already doing direct sales through farmer’s markets.
+A FFW online store is a good addition for producers who are already doing direct sales through farmers markets.
 The online store enables customers to order in advance, for a quick pick up at the market, and to access your products outside of market times.
 Some producers also find that the online store is preferable for hospitality customers who cannot attend markets.

-#### I'm a producer and I want to sell my products through a hub, how can I go about this?
+#### I'm a producer and I want to sell my products through a farmers market, how can I go about this?

-The FFW aims to facilitate producers and hubs working together and forming networks of food movement and trade.
-We encourage producers to search for hubs in their area \(on the FFW map\) who could be compatible trading partners \(check out their profiles\).
+The FFW aims to facilitate producers and farmers markets working together and forming networks of food movement and trade.
+We encourage producers to search for farmers markets in their area \(on the FFW map\) who could be compatible trading partners \(check out their profiles\).

-To supply a hub, the producer must have a profile on the FFW and add their products to that profile.
-They must also make contact with the hub they wish to supply to discuss the agreement.
-If the hub is willing to stock the products, you can grant the hub permission to stock your products in the FFW E2E permissions.
-The hub can then add your products to their FFW shop front and start selling them!
+To supply a farmers market, the producer must have a profile on the FFW and add their products to that profile.
+They must also make contact with the farmers market they wish to supply to discuss the agreement.
+If the farmers market is willing to stock the products, you can grant the farmers market permission to stock your products in the FFW E2E permissions.
+The farmers market can then add your products to their FFW shop front and start selling them!

 #### I'm already selling my products directly to customers via an online shop, how can I get involved with the FFW?